 - Brixham Solutions LTD v.
 Juniper Networks, Inc. (N.D.
-Cal.): Ms. Carson is representing Juniper in a patent lawsuit in the Northern District of California in which Brixham has asserted a number of patents relating to router technologies.
-The district court case was stayed after Juniper filed inter partes review proceedings on all asserted claims.
+Cal.): Ms. Carson represented Juniper in a patent lawsuit in the Northern District of California in which Brixham asserted a number of patents relating to router technologies.
+Juniper convinced the PTAB to institute inter partes review proceedings on all asserted claims.
 The PTAB ultimately found that the patents were invalid, and the Federal Circuit upheld that decision.
 Ms. Carson handled the arguments before both the PTAB and the Federal Circuit.

 - Unite Here Local 11 v.
 Anaheim Arena (O.C.
 Superior Ct.): Ms. Carson represented Anaheim Arena in a lawsuit brought by a union to enforce various provisions of the Janitor Displacement Opportunity Act, which the Union had lobbied to make temporarily applicable to food service employees of entertainment venues.
 The union voluntarily dismissed the action shortly after Anaheim Arena defeated the union’s request for a preliminary injunction.
 Ms. Carson also represented Anaheim Arena in a related class action, which was dismissed at the pleading stage.